davidmerfield/randomColor/README.md

 ### License

-This projected is licensed under the terms of the MIT license."
+This projected is licensed under the terms of the MIT license.